LF logo

 Bulletproof HR: Navigating Tribunal Dismissals, Settlement Finality, and Microsoft’s 2026 Layoffs

 For Canadian HR professionals, the summer of 2026 is proving to be a masterclass in risk mitigation.
 Whether defending against complex human rights allegations or executing large-scale corporate restructuring, the margin for error is razor-thin.
-Recent developments on both fronts—from high-profile tribunal dismissals in Ontario to impending tech sector layoffs—underscore a universal truth in human resources: your actions are only as defensible as your documentation.
-Two recent decisions from the Human Rights Tribunal of Ontario (HRTO) have provided employers with a welcome reaffirmation of the burden of proof in discrimination and reprisal claims.
-Concurrently, Microsoft's announcement of July 2026 workforce reductions serves as a stark ...
+Recent developments on both fronts—from high-profile tribunal dismissals in Ontario to impending tech sector layoffs—underscore a ...

 Liam Trem•Jul 6, 2026•